mplattu/dummylander/README.md

     [issue](https://github.com/mplattu/dummylander/issues).
  1. Reload the URL (`http(s)://yourdomain.com`).
 This time you should get a nice default page.
  1. Log in to admin UI: `http(s)://yourdomain.com/?admin`
- 1. Enter the password you was given above and profit!
+ 1. Enter the password you was given above and log in.
+ 1. You can change the initial password in the command page (the rightmost button in the header).
+ 1. Profit!

 ## This works